kodecocodes/objective-c-style-guide/README.md

 ### Underscores

 When using properties, instance variables should always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.
 Local variables should not contain underscores.

+An exception to this: iniside initializers, the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.

 ## Methods